-- The course Market Engineering [26460] has to be taken. - No more than two of the courses Management of Business Networks [26452], eFinance: Information Engineering and Management for Securities Trading [26454] and Customer Relationship Management [26508] may be taken. - The course [26510p] could only be taken additionally to the course [26510]. - The practical seminar [26478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be taken in conjunction with the course [26474].
+- The course Market Engineering [2540460] is compulsory and must be examined. - No more than two of the courses Management of Business Networks [2590452], eFinance: Information Engineering and Management for Securities Trading [2540454] and Customer Relationship Management [2540508] may be taken. - The course [26510p] could only be taken additionally to the course [2540510]. - The practical seminar [2540478] is a supplement to the course seminar Information Engineering and Management [SemIW] and it can only be taken in conjunction with the course [2540474].

-- understand and analyze the role of information with its distinct facets (as digital information good, as competitive factor,...) and their impacts on entrepreneurial behaviour and economic developments - develop and implement new products, services and markets in consideration of the technological progresses of information and communication technology and the increasing economic networking - · restructure and develop new business processes under those conditions
+understand and analyze the role of information with its distinct facets (as digital information good, as competitive factor,...) and their impacts on entrepreneurial behaviour and economic developments develop and implement new products, services and markets in consideration of the technological progresses of information and communication technology and the increasing economic networking